MSc in Sustainable Urban Development

 How you will study

-The course is delivered through a mix of teaching and learning methods, including seminars, site visits, peer review, group workshops and tutorials.
+The MSc is taught through eight intensive residential teaching weeks, six in Oxford and two in London.
+It is delivered through a mix of teaching and learning methods, including seminars, site visits, peer review, group workshops and tutorials.
 Classes are seminar-based, encouraging active participation and enabling students to learn from each other.
 You will prepare for sessions by reading a selection of recommended books, book chapters and articles.
-Typically, there are six to eight weeks between each teaching week, and you should expect to spend an average of 20 hours per week on independent study.

 You will be allocated a course tutor who will support your academic development, and who you will meet during each teaching week.
 In the second year, you will be allocated a dissertation supervisor from the course team.
-All students also have a college advisor whom you may consult on issues concerning your personal wellbeing.

 Course aims